-Google Chromecast allows you to wirelessly watch almost anything that you can bring up on your computer’s Chrome browser on your TV.
+Google Chromecast allows you to mirror your Chrome browser on a computer to your TV.

 Chromecast is significantly cheaper than Roku or Apple TV, at only $35!
 That’s because it uses your existing laptop to do much of the work.
 Chromecast is only concerned with mirroring what is in your computer’s browser through Wi-Fi (you can purchase a wired Ethernet adapter separately for $15 from the Google Play Store).
 There is no remote control because your laptop is the “remote”.